nicolasthy/nicolasthy.github.io/_posts/2016-03-11-spina-rails-cms.markdown

 ---
-title: 'Spina: A Ruby on Rails CMS'
+title: 'Building a blog with Spina, a Ruby on Rails CMS'
 date: 2016-03-11 09:00:00 Z
 category: spina cms
 tags: